ucd-graphics-vr-lab/ArDVRC/README.md

 1) Open CMake GUI.
 2) For the "Where is the source code" field, add the path to the example you're trying to build (`source/examples/video_example/` for example).
 3) For the "Where to build the binaries" field, add the path to the build directory within your source code directory (`source/examples/video_example/build`).
-4) Set `OpenCV_DIR` to your OpenCV installation path, which should contain a file called `OpenCVConfig.cmake`.
-For example, my `OpenCV_DIR` is set to `C:\Program Files (x86)\opencv`.
+4) Set `OpenCV_DIR` to your OpenCV installation path.
+This should contain a file called `OpenCVConfig.cmake`.
+If it does not contain this file, it's likely that you built OpenCV but didn't actually install it, and so you'll want to point `OpenCV_DIR` to OpenCV's `build/` directory.
 5) Press "Configure" and then "Generate".

 If that worked, you can go back to the terminal and try running `cmake --build . --config "Release"`.

-If it still isn't working, you may try setting the `OpenCV_DIR` path to your OpenCV installations' `lib/` folder and try the configuration and generation step again.
+If it still isn't working, make sure you followed the OpenCV and contrib modules build and installation instructions from the tutorial above to ensure the installation is correct.
+If you're still having trouble after that, please create a new Issue and I will try to help you!

 ------------------------